-A separate section on Corporate Governance and a certificate from the StatutoryAuditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI (LODR) Regulations 2015 form part of this Annual Report.
+A separate section on Corporate Governance and a certificate from the StatutoryAuditors of the Company regarding compliance with the conditions of Corporate Governanceas stipulated under the Listing Regulations is given as Annexure-VII to this Report.

-The Chairman and Managing Director and the Chief Financial Officer of the Company havecertified to the Board on financial statements and other matters in accordance withRegulation 17(8) of the SEBI (LODR) Regulations 2015 pertaining to CEO / CFO certificationfor the financial year ended 31st March 2018.
+The Chairman and Managing Director and the Chief Financial Officer of the Company havecertified to the Board on financial statements and other matters in accordance withRegulation 17(8) of the Listing Regulations 2015 pertaining to CEO / CFO certificationfor the financial year ended 31st March 2020.

 12. BUSINESS RESPONSIBILITY REPORT

 In terms of Regulation 34 of the Listing Regulations the Business ResponsibilityReport for the year 2019-20 describing the initiatives taken from an environment socialand governance perspectives in the prescribed format is given as Annexure-VI to thisReport and is also available on the Company's website in the link as provided in page no.76 of this Annual Report.

 The Company has adopted a Policy on Vigil Mechanism in accordance with the provisionsof the Act and Regulation 22 of the Listing Regulations which provides a formal mechanismfor all Directors Employees and other Stakeholders of the Company to report to themanagement their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of Business Conduct and Ethics.

 The Code also provides a direct access to the Chairman of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.